ocaml/ocaml.org/data/tutorials/language/1ds_01_arrays.md

 # Array.blit even_numbers 3 zeroes 1 2;;
 - : unit = ()
 # zeroes;;
-- : int array = [|0; 6; 8; 0; 0|]
+- : int array = [|0; 8; 42; 0; 0|]
 ```

-This copies `2` elements of `even_numbers` starting at index `3` (this sub-array is `[| 6; 8 |]`) into `zeroes`, starting at index `1`.
+This copies 2 elements of `even_numbers` starting at index `3` (this array slice is `[| 6; 8 |]`) into `zeroes`, starting at index `1`.
 It is your responsibility to make sure that the two indices provided are valid in their respective arrays and that the number of elements to copy is within the bounds of each array.

 ## Conclusion

 In this tutorial, we covered the basics of arrays in OCaml, including how to create and manipulate them, and some of the most useful functions and use cases.
-Please refer to the [standard library documentation](https://v2.ocaml.org/api/Array.html) to browse the complete list of functions of the `Array` module.
+Please refer to the [standard library documentation](/api/Array.html) to browse the complete list of functions of the `Array` module.